geojoek/DeadBirdLab/README.md

 The general processing workflow to solve for this issue is relatively simple:

+1. Deal with all the point shapefiles:
+  1. Iterate through all of the single point shapefiles:
+  2. Append each poiny to a newly created point featurelayer hosted in RAM
-1. Buffer 2km around each dead bird point feature and dissolve the buffers
+  3. Buffer 2km around each dead bird point feature
+  4. Dissolve the buffers
+  5. Repair the buffer geometry.
 2. Clip Roads, Wetland layers by above 2km buffers
 3. Buffer these clipped roads & wetland layers
 4. Erase clipped wetland buffers from road buffers using Erase tool.